senthirn/senior-design/README.md

 **Advisor**: Professor Nitin

+**As of right now, no costs have been incurred.
+All free trials/services have been utilized.**

 ## Overview

 MealMatch is a web-based platform designed to address food insecurity by connecting individuals in need with affordable meals, restaurant deals, and shelter services in their community.
 The platform serves as a bridge between three key user groups: individuals seeking assistance, restaurants offering discounted or free meals, and shelters providing meals and housing services.